 6th Coastal Assault Flotilla: 10 MTB Boats

 12th Special Assault Flotilla: CSS Port of Spain, CSS Ares, 6 modified Submarines, submarine tender CSS Bulls Bay.

-Naval Bases: Guantanamo Bay, Tampa Bay, Ft.
-Lauderdale, later Port-au-Prince, Santo Domingo, and Puerto Plata.
+Naval Bases: Guantanamo Bay, Mobile, Tampa Bay, Ft.
+Lauderdale, later Port-au-Prince, Nassau, Santo Domingo, and Puerto Plata.